What is PREP at The University of New Mexico?

 Eligibility Information

-• Applicant must be demonstrably committed to pursuing a Ph.D. and/or career in a biomedical research field and carrying out research that will help to reduce health disparities.
+- Applicant must have a demonstrated commitment to pursuing a Ph.D. and/or career in a biomedical research field and carrying out research that will help to reduce health disparities.